 The following learning outcomes are integrated into the program:

-Students will study a variety of courses specific to being a funeral director.
-If you are a compassionate person interested in helping people, this program can help you develop the skills you need to support individuals who are coping with death, and provide essential services involved in the care of final arrangements for loved ones.
+As a student, you will study a variety of courses specific to being a funeral director.
+If you are a compassionate person interested in helping people, this program can help you develop the skills you need to support individuals who are coping with death.
+You'll gain knowledge and training to provide them with essential services involved in the final arrangements for loved ones.

 This program is delivered by home study and work experience/practicum placements.
 The home study, involving print correspondence and online courses, allows you to remain in your home community to do your course work; you are not required to move to take this program, but you may need to travel for exams and work experiences/practicums.